YoubetDao/Blockchain-Technology-and-Application-Notes-2018/README.md

 If you’d like to contribute to a specific chapter, please find the corresponding issue in the issue list and leave a comment there.

+### Contribution Guidelines

+When submitting a pull request (PR), please ensure that it includes a reference to any related issues.
+To automatically close issues when the PR is merged, include the following keyword in your PR description:

+- `closes #issue_number`
+- `fixes #issue_number`

+Replace `#issue_number` with the actual issue number.
+This helps us keep track of completed work and maintain our project’s organization.
+Thank you for your contributions!

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).